wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/bug_report.md

  Follow the steps as outlined under the heading "How to check whether the api this library uses can control your device" https://github.com/milo526/homebridge-tuya-web#how-to-check-whether-the-api-this-library-uses-can-control-your-device And include the full output here.
- Yes this is quite some work but it is also very important, if you do not provide me this information;
+ Yes this is quite some work, but it is also very important, if you do not provide me this information;
  I can almost guarantee you that the first thing I do is request you to do this (or close your issue outright).
  You will probably not be helped before this information is provided, this is not because I like to be rude;
  this is because this information is essential for me to do almost anything with this plugin for you.